-TOP TIP – Peckish Complete All Seasons Seed Mix is a great option for garden birds and can be used all year round.
+TOP TIP – Peckish Complete Seed & Nut Mix is a great option for garden birds and can be used all year round.

 Finish planting garlic if you haven’t already.
 Pick a cold day in November – they need the cold period to develop clusters that turn into bulbs next summer.
 Read how to grow garlic guide here for more info.

 Sow Green Manure